CodeCreatorLab/Personal-website/README.md

 NOTE:---
 ----------------------------------------------------------------------------------
-first open the landing page which can lead you to my all handles and main website.
+first select all the files of html & css and move them in the self bio website folder and then unzip the rar file
 ----------------------------------------------------------------------------------